 Thomas Woolner.
 Their goal was to develop a naturalistic style of art,

-at the Academies.
-Raphael was the artist considered to have attained
+the Academies.
+Raphael was the artist considered to have attained the

-the highest degree of perfection, so much so that students were
+highest degree of perfection, so much so that students were encouraged

-encouraged to draw from his examples rather than from nature itself;
+to draw from his examples rather than from nature itself; thus they

 The group popularized a theatrically romantic style, marked by great